metallicafan212/ICBINDx11Drv/README.md

 My only requirement: if you make code comments, please attach your github username to them (like I have for mine).
 It makes it easier to identify where the code came from to identify a person to ask/”blame” for it (including myself (: ).
 If this is a problem for people, I can discuss it, I just want to keep it clean, readable, and able to be maintained, as this won’t be a fork, but the main code in the HP2 version.

+If you're adding a new rendering function (such as DrawGouraudTriangle), add a new CPP file with the changes.
+This way, the whole file can be ignored if it's not relevant to the game.
+Rune, for example, has fog surface drawing.

 For this purpose, I have placed this under the MIT license, so that people can come, fork, or even make new versions.
 I wouldn’t be here today without the excellent open source projects for Unreal, so I want to give back as much as possible.

 For other games, I would like to use a standard set of defines.
 These may be subject to change, but they need to be kept standardized to make building for other games easy.